mdavidson9/docs.balsamiq.com/content/_editor/_b2/overview.md

 ### The Quick Add Tool

 The Quick Add tool is the fastest way to add UI controls to your mockup.
 To use quick add, click inside the quick add input box (or use the / or + keyboard shortcut to enter it).
-Then you simply type a few letters from the name of the UI control you wish to add and Quick Add will show you a list of suggestions.
-Use your mouse or arrow keys to scroll down the list to the UI control you wish to add, hit the ENTER key and voila', a new control is placed on the mockup canvas for you.
-For instance, typing "bu" shows a list containing "Button", "Button Bar", "Help Button", "Radio Button" and "Round Button".
-Typing "hel", on the other hand, only returns "Help Button".
+Type a few letters from the name of a UI control or icon and Quick Add will show you a list of suggestions.
+Use your mouse or arrow keys to scroll down the list and click Enter to add the control or icon on the mockup canvas.

+For example, typing “bu” shows a list containing “Button”, “Button Bar”, “Help Button”, “Radio Button” and “Round Button”.
+Typing “hel”, on the other hand, only returns “Help Button”.
 Pressing the ESCape key makes the list disappear, as one would expect.

 ![](http://media.balsamiq.com/img/support/docs/m4d/help_quickadd.png)